 If you would like, you can change the location by clicking browse.

-Step 7.
-Now we need to define the storage space for the VM, by default it would pick up Maximum Disk size as 20GB, You may change it if you want to.
+You need to define the storage space for the VM hardisk, by default it would pick up Maximum Disk size as 20GB, You may change it if you want to.

-Once completed, you would be able to see the Desktop of the Ubuntu 19.04
+Once completed, and after basic Ubuntu system setup you would be able to see the Desktop of the Ubuntu 19.04